Are Nevada’s nursing homes at risk for COVID-19 spread? Data show past problems

 TLC Care Center in Henderson was cited four times, including for multiple occasions of a nurse failing to wash their hands while changing a patient’s dressings and multiple occasions of a nurse not wearing protective gear inside the room of an isolated patient.
 Despite having the most infection control-related citations among Nevada nursing homes, the facility was rated “average” by Medicare.

 Labus said it is critical that nursing homes correct any shortcomings in infection prevention and control, before a disease like COVID-19 has a chance to proliferate.
-People aged over 60 and those living with severe chronic illness are more likely to become severely ill from COVID-19, according to the CDC.
+People over 60 and those living with severe chronic illness are more likely to become severely ill, according to the CDC.

 “At this point it’s not business as usual.
 You have to go above and beyond with your infection control protections,” he said.
 “So if a facility is not meeting its day-to-day routine obligations for infection prevention, we’re obviously concerned they won’t meet these enhanced things we’re doing for coronavirus.”